huiannie/CSC205-TA-Watson/README.md

 Details on how to set up these services may be found in the
 <em>Watson's conversational agent starter kit </em>.

-In order for the application to bind to the services, the two services must be named that match the service names listed in the `manifest.yml` file.
+In order for the application to bind to the services, the two services must have names that match the service names listed in the `manifest.yml` file.
-So the dialog service should be named <em>dialog-service</em> and the classifier service should be named <em>natural-language-classifier-service</em>
+So the dialog service should be named <b>dialog-service</b> and the classifier service should be named <b>natural-language-classifier-service</b>

 ### How to train the classifier